LiterallyUniqueLogin/ukbiobank_strs/export_scripts/results/phenotypes_README.txt

 phenotype: the name of the phenotype
+category: either haematology or serum biomarker.
+See manuscript for more details.
 data_field_ID: the ID of the data field of this phenotype in the UKB data showcase measurement_units
 minimum_reportable_value: for machines which had a threshold below which readings could not be taken, causing the corresponding individuals to be excluded from this phenotype